OAI/OpenAPI-Specification/proposals/Alternative Schema/schema_object.md

 ## Change: Extend the Schema Object to support Alternative Schemas

-The following content shall be used to replace the Fixed Fields table in the Schema Object section
+The following content shall be used to replace the Fixed Fields table in the Schema Object section.
+Note that this suggested change applies to v3.0.2 and **NOT** later versions.

 #### Fixed Fields